opendocsg/slw-judgments-backfill/2017_SGHC_131/report.md

 In the same case, Lord Upjohn acknowledged at 813 that the presumptions of resulting trust and advancement “have been criticised as being out of touch with the realities of today”, but he nevertheless remained optimistic that “when properly understood and properly applied to the circumstances of today”, the presumptions “remain as useful as ever in solving questions of title”.
 Nevertheless, he appeared to have regarded the ready rebuttal of the presumptions by “comparatively slight evidence” as the proper application of these presumptions then (at 814).

-76     Locally, the Court of Appeal recently considered the presumption of advancement in some detail in _Low Gim Siah v Low Geok Khim_ [2007] 1 SLR(R) 795 (“ _Low Gim Siah_ ”).
+76     Locally, the Court of Appeal recently considered the presumption of advancement in some detail in _Low Gim Siah v Low Geok Khim_ <span class="citation">[2007] 1 SLR(R) 795</span> (“ _Low Gim Siah_ ”).
 Chan Sek Keong CJ, in delivering the judgment of the court, accepted that **the presumption of advancement was generally of varying strength in different circumstances** ; he opined at [33] that:

  [T]he amount of evidence required to rebut the presumption would depend on the strength of the presumption, ie , how readily the court would be prepared to make the presumption. ...